Bedouins I

 Objects include your units and structures.
 Any province containing at least one of your units or structures counts toward your peasant recruitment limit and generates 5 coins and 1 glory during the achievement phase.

-I lost my starting City.
+I start without a City.
 How can I overcome adversities?

-You cannot overcome adversities until you have a City or Castle to maneuver into.
-Since Bedouins cannot construct Cities, you must wait until Age II when Castles become available.
+You cannot overcome adversities until you have a city or castle.
+Since Bedouins cannot construct cities, you must wait until Age II when castles become available.
 Until then, adversities will accumulate.

-Is the discarded action cube only for the first round?
+Is the discarded action cube a one-time loss?

-No. Losing your City permanently reduces your action cubes from 8 to 7.
-This remains until you build Castles or acquire technologies that provide additional action cubes.
+Yes.
+Starting without a city means you permanently have 1 fewer action cube (7 instead of 8).
+This remains until you build castles or acquire technologies that provide additional action cubes.

-I cannot choose government, but can I perform the Reform action?
+I cannot choose government, but can I perform a Reform action?

 Yes.
 When you perform your first Reform action, you can only choose a religion since government selection is prohibited.
-The action is still available to you for that purpose.
+The action is still available for that purpose.

-Can I deploy units onto hexes with other players' objects, or land units onto sea hexes?
+Can I deploy units onto hexes with other players' objects?

-No. You follow all standard deployment rules.
-You may only deploy onto empty hexes or hexes containing only your own objects, and you must respect terrain restrictions and the group size limit of 4 units per hex.
+No. Standard deployment rules apply.
+You may only deploy onto hexes free from foreign objects, and you must respect terrain restrictions and the group size limit of 4 units per hex.